-For Klever Instance you can execute actions show, create, update, ssh, remove, share and hide.
-Basically you should perform actions with Klever Instance in the following order: exactly as for Local Deployment, e.g.:
+For Klever Instance you can execute actions show, create, update, resize, share, hide, ssh and remove.
+Basically you should perform actions with Klever Instance in the following order: like for Local Deployment, e.g.:

 $ klever-deploy-openstack create instance

-By default Klever is deployed in production mode, but you can change this with the –mode command-line argument:
+By default Klever is deployed in the production mode, but you can change this with the --mode command-line argument:

 $ klever-deploy-openstack --mode development create instance